Role of the State Attorney General

 Note: Syllabus is subject to change depending on developing issues and the schedules of visiting speakers

 The roots of the Office of State Attorney General run deep in American jurisprudence.
 All 13 American colonies had an Attorney General and today all 50 States and the District of Columbia have opted to provide legal services through an Office of State Attorney General.

 The course will cover the day–to–day challenges faced by Attorneys General and their staffs in delivering the high quality legal advice that will guide state government in a constitutional and ethical manner.
 The course will also cover the relationship of Attorneys General with the federal government, the private bar, and a myriad of advocacy organizations.
 It will focus on some of the most controversial legal issues affecting society today because Attorneys General operate at the intersection of law and public policy.

 Although each State is unique, the course will demonstrate the remarkable congruence that exists among State Attorneys General when addressing similar challenges and issues.
 Unlike private and other government lawyers, who work subject to ethical rules that defer decision–making to agency “clients,” the 13,000 men and women who serve in Attorneys General offices represent the “public interest.”

 The course is weighted toward those decisions by Attorneys General that reflect their independent status, which is most often revealed when legislatures, other elected officials, state agencies or the federal government exceed their constitutional or statutory authority.
 The course considers also the unique ethics issues that Attorneys General and their staff must confront.

-In 2017, Professor Tierney will be teaching at Harvard Law School.
+In 2018, Professor Tierney is teaching at Harvard Law School.